ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 Download all project files to disk and extract the .zip files.

-Install, preferably in a fresh environment, to avoid incompatibilities with older versions that may be running.
+Install, preferably in a new environment, to avoid incompatibilities with older versions that may be running.

 The requirements.txt file is attached for installation (pip install -r requirements.txt), or you can install at least: